JamesSinnott1994/saw-doctors/README.md

 2. To provide contact information for booking and other queries.
 3. To sell more of the band's music/merchandise.
 4. To provide details about the band's history and members.
-5. To showcase some of the band's best known songs with videos.
+5. To showcase some of the band's best known songs with videos and music clips.
 6. To provide links to the band's social media accounts.

 ### Strategy